wger-project/wger/docs/index.rst

 Sources
 -------

-All the code and the content is freely available and is hosted on github: https://github.com/wger-project/wger
+All the code and the content is freely available and is hosted on GitHub: https://github.com/wger-project/wger